thoughtspot/thoughtspot.github.io/_end-user/search/about-attributes-and-measures.md

 ## Query details

 After, or while completing a search, you can see how ThoughtSpot displayed the answer.
-Click the **exclamation mark** on the right hand side of the search bar to open the **Query details** dialogue box.
+Click the **Query details** button on the right-hand side of the screen to open the **Query details** panel.

 ![]({{ site.baseurl }}/images/what_am_i_looking_at.png "Query details")

-This dialog shows measures ThoughtSpot computed, for each combination of attributes.
-Choose **QUERY VISUALIZER** to see search filters and how the tables were linked and used.
+This panel shows the measures that ThoughtSpot computed, for each combination of attributes.
+Choose **Query visualizer** to see search filters and how the tables were linked and used.